your French knitting companion

 Examples of 1x1 ribbing and 2x2 ribbing showing vertical column patterns

-What it looks like: Vertical columns of knit and purl stitches creating raised ridges.
+What it looks like: Vertical columns of alternating knit and purl stitches that create raised ridges running lengthwise through the fabric.

 Common types:

-• 1x1 ribbing: Alternating single knit and purl columns (K1, P1)
+• 1x1 ribbing: Alternating single knit and purl columns (K1, P1 repeated).
+Creates a fine, dense elastic fabric.

 Seed Stitch (Moss Stitch)

-What it looks like: Bumpy, textured fabric with no clear columns or rows โ€” like scattered seeds.
+What it looks like: A bumpy, uniformly textured fabric with no discernible columns or rows โ€” like scattered seeds or a field of tiny pebbles.
+In the UK and some European countries, this fabric is often called moss stitch.

 Cables